degski/Mado/README.md

         o . o . .

     The three-stone partial on the upper left and the four-stone partial on the upper right are compatible.
-You can surround the edge of the board with these two patterns and have twelve partial rings.
+You can surround the edge of the Board with these two patterns and have twelve partial rings.

         . o . o .